 Results and discussion

 The following figure 5 show the skid resistance against speed predicted by the DFM for the Original Profile (yellow points), Profile 1 (red points) and Profile 2 (blue points).
 The vertical and horizontal axes represent respectively the friction coefficient and the speed per km/h.
-The left and right figures mean the same but in different scales of speed axis (respectively linear and logarithmic).
+The left and right figures mean the same, but have different scales for the speed axis (respectively linear and logarithmic).